Modern Homes standards

 Residential energy efficiency

-The energy efficiency changes will improve the energy efficiency of the building shell, and for the first time, account for the energy usage of household appliances and equipment.
-It has been more than a decade since the last change to the energy efficiency requirements for homes under the NCC.
+The energy efficiency changes will improve the energy performance of the dwelling’s building shell, and for the first time, account for the energy usage of major fixtures and appliances.

 New houses and units require a:

-- While Queensland aligns with the NCC 2022 energy efficiency requirements, the optional one-star credit towards the building shell for inclusion of an outdoor living area has been:
+• While Queensland aligns with the NCC 2022 energy efficiency requirements, the optional 1-star credit towards the building shell for inclusion of an outdoor living area has been:

-- extended to take advantage of Queensland’s outdoor lifestyle and climate
+• extended to take advantage of Queensland’s favourable outdoor lifestyle and climates

-- expanded to apply state-wide (all climate zones) for apartment buildings.
+• expanded to apply state-wide (all NCC climate zones) for apartment buildings.

-- However, the optional credit for installation of a solar photovoltaic (PV) energy system ceased on 30 April 2024, as it is counted in the Whole of Home energy budget.
+• The previous optional 1-star credit for inclusion of a solar photovoltaic (PV) energy system ceased on 30 April 2024, as this feature is now counted in the Whole of Home energy budget.

-- Whole of Home energy budget that promotes energy efficient appliances and equipment (including air-conditioners, hot water heaters and lighting) and on-site renewable energy e.g. solar photovoltaic (PV) system.
+• Whole of Home energy budget that promotes energy efficient fixtures and appliances (including air-conditioners, hot water heaters and artificial lighting), as well as any on-site renewable energy e.g. solar PV system.

 Facilities for EV charging equipment

-The uptake of EVs will be supported by ensuring that certain buildings can be equipped with EV charging infrastructure.
+The uptake of EVs can be supported by ensuring that certain buildings are ready for EV charging infrastructure.

 Carparks in class 2, 3, 5, 6, 7b, 8 and 9 buildings must be provided with electrical distribution boards dedicated to EV charging.
 These distribution boards must be labelled to indicate their use for EV charging equipment and must be installed on each story of the carpark.

-NCC 2022 also mandates that electrical distribution boards dedicated to serving EV charging must be fitted with a charging control system that can manage and schedule charging of EVs in response to total building demand.
+NCC 2022 also requires that electrical distribution boards dedicated to serving EV charging must be fitted with a charging control system that can manage and schedule charging of EVs in response to the building’s total energy demand.

 Benefits and costs of the Modern Homes standards

-The new residential energy efficiency standards will provide an average electricity saving of $185 per year for new homes in Queensland.
+The residential energy efficiency standards provide an average electricity saving of $185 per year for new homes in Queensland.

 Building more accessible housing will improve the quality of life for many people.
-The new standard reflects community aspirations about becoming a more inclusive society.
+The new standard reflects community aspirations about promoting more inclusive communities.

 Not only is it possible to build a compliant new home at a reasonable cost, but doing so increases the stock of houses that can improve a person’s economic and social participation in society by making their life easier.